 “I was 18, and I hadn’t been back to Lahore for 12 years.
 It was winter.
-At the open-air Liberty Market, my mother and I wandered athe stalls.
+At the open-air Liberty Market, my mother and I wandered the stalls.
 As cloth vendors unfurled bright bolts of fabric, beckoning us to come to look.
-Consequently, at dusk, with pashmina shawls wrapped around our shoulders.
+Consequently, at dusk, with Pashmina shawls wrapped around our shoulders.
 We devoured a bowl of spicy chicken karahi, using piping hot khamiri roti bread to wipe the bowl clean.
 The food practically sang as it made its way into our mouths,” Iqbal wrote.

 “Pakistan has a bad reputation and is often overlooked by travelers who come to South Asia.
 But Lahoris are some of the kindest, most hospitable people,” wrote Iqbal.
 Moreover, she shared that she loves to watch the Punjab locals feasting on terraces of restaurants overlooking the grand Badshahi Mosque.